SwiftWeekly/swiftweekly.github.io/CONTRIBUTING.md

 **Prerequisites:** you should have a good understanding of how [Jekyll](http://jekyllrb.com) and [GitHub-Pages](https://pages.github.com) work.

 :warning: Please use the provided [template](https://github.com/SwiftWeekly/swiftweekly.github.io/blob/master/template/YYYY-MM-DD-issue-N.md).

-:warning: Remember, we publish **every Thursday**.
+And remember, we publish **every Thursday**. :warning:

 ### Contributing to the next issue